-On May 22, 2022, the Board of Directors of the GP authorized a plan for the purchase of Leviathan Bond Bonds, in an aggregate amount of up to \$100 million for a period of two years.
+On 22 May 2022, the Board of Directors of the GP authorized a plan for the purchase of Leviathan Bond Bonds, in an aggregate amount of up to \$100 million for a period of two years.
 The Partnership carried out buybacks under the said purchase program in the sum of approx. \$100 million.
-Further thereto, on January 22, 2023, the Board of Directors of the GP approved for the Partnership to adopt another plan for the purchase of Leviathan Bond Bonds in an aggregate amount of up to \$100 million, by way of an OTC purchase, a purchase on the TACT-Institutional system or by other methods (the "Additional Purchase Plan").
-The Additional Purchase Plan took effect on January 23, 2023, and will end after two years, namely on January 23, 2023.
+Further thereto, on 22 January 2023, the Board of Directors of the GP approved for the Partnership to adopt another plan for the purchase of Leviathan Bond Bonds in an aggregate amount of up to \$100 million, by way of an OTC purchase, a purchase on the TACT-Institutional system or by other methods (the "Additional Purchase Plan").
+The Additional Purchase Plan took effect on 23 January 2023, and will end after two years, namely on 23 January 2023.
 As of the date of approval of the financial statements, the Partnership had performed approx. \$9 million in buybacks in accordance with the Additional Purchase Plan.
 It is noted that all of the above buybacks have been repaid within the framework of repayment of the bonds as provided in Section C2 above.
-For further details see Part Four below.
+On 15 November 2023, the GP's board authorized the continued performance of buybacks in accordance with the buyback plan, from the bond series maturing on 30 June 2025 and/or from the bond series maturing on 30 June 2027.
+It is clarified that the said decision does not obligate the Partnership and/or Leviathan Bond to perform a buyback of the bonds, and that the Partnership's management will be entitled to decide not to buy back bonds at all.
+For further details regarding the bonds, see Part Four below.

-F. On April 30, 2023, the Partnership released a temporary tax certificate for an entitled holder and a seller of participation units due to the holding of participation units of the

-Partnership for 2021.

-- G. For details on the Covid pandemic and its impact on the Partnership's business, see Section 3F of Part One of the Report of the Board of Directors (Chapter B) in the Periodic Report of December 31, 2022. - H. For details on the military conflict between Russia and Ukraine and its possible impact on the Partnership's business, see Section 3G of Part One of the Report of the Board of Directors (Chapter B) in the Periodic Report of December 31, 2022. - I. For details on the possible impact of the inflation and the increase in interest on the Partnership's business, See Section 3H of Part One of the Report of the Board of Directors (Chapter B) of December 31, 2022. - J. Starting from the beginning of 2023, the Israeli government is advancing a plan to implement changes in the Israeli judicial system.
+- F. On 30 April 2023, the Partnership released a temporary tax certificate for an entitled holder and a seller of participation units due to the holding of participation units of the Partnership for 2021. - G. For details on the Covid pandemic and its impact on the Partnership's business, see Section 3F of Part One of the Report of the Board of Directors (Chapter B) in the Periodic Report of 31 December 2022. - H. For details on the military conflict between Russia and Ukraine and its possible impact on the Partnership's business, see Section 3G of Part One of the Report of the Board of Directors (Chapter B) in the Periodic Report of 31 December 2022. - I. For details on the possible impact of the inflation and the increase in interest on the Partnership's business, See Section 3H of Part One of the Report of the Board of Directors (Chapter B) of 31 December 2022. - J. Starting from the beginning of 2023, the Israeli government is advancing a plan to implement changes in the Israeli judicial system.
 The proposed changes, the first of which passed in the third reading in the Knesset in July 2023, are causing disputes in the public and the political system.
-According to various reports, including of the Bank of Israel and international rating agencies, the influence of the changes promoted by the government and the controversy surrounding them could potentially have a negative impact on the Israeli economy.
+According to various reports, including of the Bank of Israel and international rating agencies, the influence of the changes promoted by the government and the controversy surrounding them could potentially have a negative impact on the

+Israeli economy.
 Among other things, the changes could lead to a downgrade in Israel's credit rating, a continued weakening of the local currency, a reduction in the volume of investments in the Israeli economy, and a decline in the level of economic activity.
 As of the date of approval of the financial statements, the Partnership is unable to assess the implications of the developments on this issue on the Partnership's business.